 For children and youth, we offer religious education during most services.
 Over the course of the year, we take part in intergenerational services to celebrate Ingathering (Water Communion), Thanksgiving, Christmas Eve, Easter (Flower Communion) and our Annual Blessing of the Animals.
 At these special services, all ages attend the entire service.

 Is there an informal gathering time?

 You are invited to stay for coffee or tea and snacks.
-This is available after the services at the University and Salisbury Gathering.
+This is available after the service at the University Gathering, and before the service at the Salisbury Gathering.

 Are there any open adult religious exploration groups or spirituality groups?